Socratica-Org/toolbox/content/demo-days.md

 - Why they care
 - And why others should care too

 > As opposed to previous issues, some of this advice is very tactical and direct.
 None of these steps are "perfect" or "mandatory" to run a successful demo day – rather, we are presenting are findings from the events we've run so far.
-We’re actively experimenting with new formats and we encourage you to do the same!
+We're actively experimenting with new formats and we encourage you to do the same!

 <!-- add photos here collages of MVD, ND, Symposium, Spotlight -->